 Rathna Ramanathan, principle of Minus9 Design, is from Chennai, India and is currently based in London.
-She holds a phd in the History of Graphic Communication and Typography at the University of Reading and an MA in Communication Design from Central St Martins.
-Rathna has taught design and typography in India and is now the Subject Leader for Design and Interaction at Central St Martins.
+She holds a PhD in the History of Graphic Communication and Typography at the University of Reading and an MA in Communication Design from Central St Martins.
+Rathna has taught design and typography in India and is now the Head of Visual Communication at the Royal College of Art, London.
 Her main interest is in typography – as showcased in many of Tara Press’s titles – as well as in the changing form of the book.
 She is the Association Typographique Internationale [ATypI] Country Delegate for India.
 A practising designer, Rathna splits her time between India and the UK and her work for Tara Publishing has received a number of international design awards.

 Living in London I miss Indian food and make sure to bring home-made spices back with me after every trip to Chennai.
 When I'm in Chennai, I miss the treats I get in London and make sure to carry a slab of plain old Dairy Milk Chocolate with me :)